WeblateOrg/weblate/docs/admin/languages.rst

 Built-in language definitions
 -----------------------------

-Definitions for more than 550 languages are included in Weblate and the list is extended in every release.
+Definitions for about 600 languages are included in Weblate and the list is extended in every release.
 Whenever Weblate is upgraded (more specifically whenever :program:`weblate migrate` is executed, see :ref:`generic-upgrade-instructions`) the database of languages is updated to